 Pro Tip: If you don’t want to walk then you can take the MallRide shuttle bus.
 This bus passes by every few minutes and stops at all of the street corners.

-6. Take A Stroll At The Denver Botanic Gardens
+6. Denver Botanic Gardens

 The Denver Botanic Gardens is a gorgeous 24-acre facility that is home to 50 gardens!
 Located in Denver’s Cheesman Park, the botanic gardens boasts numerous internationally inspired gardens including a Japanese garden, a rock alpine garden, and a South African garden.
 In addition to these, there are also gardens featuring plants native to Colorado.